-- 9. Fine tune all or a portion of the piano with a small pitch correction. - a.
-Set AutoNote Set the Verituner to the lowest note in the tenor section.
+- 9. Fine tune all or a portion of the piano with a small pitch correction.

-Then, for the best response, set AutoNote to move up or down by step 以 ... - b.
+- b.
 Set the Overpull Percentage On the left menu, tap Overpull.
 Tap the overpull 0% number to select the percentage for the lowest tenor note.
 If for some portion(s) of the piano overpull is not needed, hide it by tapping Partials on the left menu.